equodev/equo-ide/P2_MULTITOOL.md

 [//]: <> ($ rm *.tar)
 [//]: <> ($ ./gradlew p2multitool)
 [//]: <> ($ cp p2multi<tab> p2multitool-latest.tar)
-[//]: <> (find-replace existing '0.8.0' with '$NEW' in this document)
+[//]: <> (find-replace existing '0.12.0' with '$NEW' in this document)

-The EquoIDE gradle plugin can help you browse and debug p2 repositories.
-The maven plugin will get these features someday ([#25](https://github.com/equodev/equo-ide/issues/25)), but in the meantime this quickstart assumes that you have zero knowledge of gradle and p2.
-If you'd like to follow along and modify the examples to suit your problem, just download [`p2multitool-0.8.0.tar`](https://github.com/equodev/equo-ide/raw/main/p2multitool-0.8.0.tar) and extract it to a directory of your choice - you don't need to install anything else (besides a JDK on your system path).
+The EquoIDE maven and gradle plugins can help you browse and debug p2 repositories.
+If you'd like to follow along and modify the examples to suit your problem, just download [`p2multitool-0.12.0.tar`](https://github.com/equodev/equo-ide/raw/main/p2multitool-0.12.0.tar) and extract it to a directory of your choice - you don't need to install anything else (besides a JDK on your system path).

 ## Command reference